Pocahontas (1995 film): Legacy

 A live musical show titled The Spirit of Pocahontas was performed at the Fantasyland Theatre at Disneyland during the film's theatrical release.
 A video game titled Disney's Pocahontas based on the film was released on the Sega Genesis/Mega Drive in 1996.
+The legacy of Disney's Pocahontas video game, especially the Game Boy version, is mixed.
+While praised for its animation, positive themes, and the unique gameplay of Pocahontas learning skills from animals, it suffers from awkward controls and illogical puzzles, which can frustrate younger players.
+Despite these flaws, the game is notable for attempting to combine environmental themes with platforming, reflecting the film's message of harmony.
+However, its difficulty and unclear visuals have limited its lasting impact within the Disney game franchise.

 The film was followed by a direct-to-video sequel, titled Pocahontas II: Journey to a New World, released on August 25, 1998.
 Bedard and Kuhn reprised their roles as Pocahontas' speaking and singing voices, respectively.
 Donal Gibson starred as John Smith and Billy Zane starred as John Rolfe.
+Characters from the first film make cameo appearances in numerous episodes of the television series House of Mouse.
 Pocahontas, alongside other Disney Princesses, briefly appeared in the 2018 film Ralph Breaks the Internet, with Bedard reprising the role.
+Pocahontas also made a brief appearance in the 2023 live-action/animated short Once Upon a Studio, with Kuhn returning to do the character's singing voice.

 Critics have also discussed the influence of Pocahontas on other films.
 Sophie Gilbert of The Atlantic argues that the strong and brave title character of Pocahontas influenced the portrayal of subsequent heroines of Disney animated films, specifically Mulan, Rapunzel, Merida, and Elsa.
 Similarly, The Verge's Tasha Robinson wrote that Moana (2016) "draws on" Pocahontas in its portrayal of a woman buoyed by her culture.
 According to HuffPost, James Cameron's Avatar (2009) is a "rip-off" of Pocahontas.
 Avatar's producer Jon Landau has said that Avatar is akin to Pocahontas with the Na'vi aliens taking the place of Native Americans.
 Cameron has said that he first conceived of Avatar in the 1960s, long before Pocahontas was released, but he has also said that Avatar does reference the story of Pocahontas, the historical figure.
 Kirsten Acuna of Business Insider wrote that, while Avatar may be based on Cameron's own ideas, it nevertheless takes inspiration from animated films like Pocahontas and FernGully: The Last Rainforest (1992).

+The New York Times reported in 2023 how Disney has appeared to downplay the film and was not interested in remaking the film as they have done with other animated films due to its subject matter and associated historical controversy.
+In 2025, the New York Times reported on the continued long-lasting popularity of the song "Colors of the Wind."